Buying real estate in Indonesia?

 Sources: Nielsen, Emerald Insight

-14) You gain an edge by partnering with a local Indonesian to navigate legal complexities and cultural nuances
+14) Partner with a local Indonesian to navigate legal complexities and cultural nuances in property transactions

 Teaming up with a local Indonesian citizen can be a real advantage when buying property in Indonesia.